-Persons who occupy Independent Control Functions must at least have the theoretical and practical knowledge required for the position in question (Risk Management Function, Compliance Function, Internal Audit Function and Actuarial Function).
+Persons who occupy Independent Control Functions have the theoretical and practical knowledge required for the position in question (Risk Management Function, Compliance Function, Internal Audit Function and Actuarial Function).
 The knowledge required will vary according to the Independent Control Function.
 The technical knowledge is standard, based on regulatory requirements and most of the time on sectorial certification and mandatory continuous training.
 The experience is an additional mandatory requirement.
-It must be assessed in proportion to the nature, scope and complexity of the risks inherent to DKV Belgium.
+It is assessed in proportion to the nature, scope and complexity of the risks inherent to DKV Belgium.